 It is ILLEGAL to have any type of firearm, even if unloaded, in a vehicle on any prohibited property, which could include parking lots.
 These areas are specifically described under state and federal law such as correctional facilities, mental health facilities, military bases, and post offices, etc. which may include parking lots.

-No Requirement to notify a law enforcement officer if you are in the possession of, or have a firearm in your vehicle
+There is no requirement to notify a law enforcement officer if you are in the possession of, or have a firearm in your vehicle.

 See Duty To Notify Law Enforcement

 Many people have asked questions about having a firearm while driving a vehicle for their employer if they have a CDL.

 A commercial vehicle is defined in 41-1a-102 and means a motor vehicle, trailer, or semitrailer used or maintained for the transportation of persons or property that operates as a carrier for hire, compensation, or profit, or as a carrier to transport the vehicle owner's goods or property in furtherance of the owner's commercial enterprise.

 The same things apply to commercial vehicles as it does to personally owned vehicles.
 It is not illegal to have the firearm in the vehicle (as described in the section above) even if your employer has a written policy or has told you "no firearms or weapons in our vehicles".
 The only thing that could happen, if they found out, is to terminate your employment.
 It's the same thing as if you were carrying a firearm at work.
 See more about that here.

 However, as explained in 76-10-505.5, if it is a vehicle owned by the school or used by the school to transport students (school bus) it is a class A misdemeanor to have possession of a firearm or short barreled shotgun, or a class B misdemeanor to have possession of a dangerous weapon.